 However, my latest visit to Timisoara made me change my mind a lot: there were visible improvements in the city, at least in the central area that we stayed in and everything looks a lot better now: there are a lot of green spaces, buildings have been renovated, roads have been fixed, things are looking great, generally.

 There are also very nice parks around the city center, with the river Bega running through – in other words, things can now look pretty inviting and they will only get better as the investments from the EU are put to good use.

 Timisoara also has one of the biggest and most important airports in Romania, with many budget flights available to Western European countries – and to other parts of the world as well, so you can easily consider it a cheap hub or home base for visiting Europe at very low rates.

 The city is also very close to Hungary and Serbia and thanks to the recently built highway that connects the city to Budapest, you can get there by car in as little as 3-4 hours.
-Or you can just hop on to the nearby cities in either country to experience them as well.
+Or you can explore the other nearby cities in Hungary or Serbia.

 It is also one of the cities in Romania where bicycle riding is encouraged and you will see a lot of areas for riding the bike and many people actually doing it.
 There’s even a special bike track all the way to Serbia that has been built recently, allowing people who love riding their bikes visit Romania’s neighbors on one.

 This year, the Iulius Town has been inaugurated in Timisoara, at the end of a few hundred million dollars that have been invested into this project.
 And I must say that it is absolutely amazing – the kind of stuff you don’t consider possible in Romania, but which is starting to happen more and more often now thanks to the current boom of the economy.